IEEE Management Council

 Donna earned her B.S. in Accounting from St. John’s University, NY, USA, where she was inducted into Beta Gamma Sigma, and was a former auditor for Coopers & Lybrand, LLP, specializing in financial services.

 Cecelia Jankowski is the staff lead responsible for the strategic and operational leadership of the member and geographic activities business unit.
-IEEE has 380,000 members and over 4,000 geographic units in 160 countries.
+IEEE has more than 400,000 members and over 4,000 geographic units in 160 countries.

 Member and Geographic Activities (MGA) responsibilities include the IEEE-wide strategy for member and membership development and member engagement in IEEE throughout the member’s lifecycle; member operations and the IEEE Contact Center; and geographic operations and volunteer engagement and leadership development.
 This includes responsibility for the IEEE offices in Singapore and Boston and those in the geographic units.